openshift/training/09-Templates-Quickstarts-Instant-Apps.md

 templates.
 If you get 503 errors, wait a minute and then try again -- this is a sign that the application is not "ready" yet.
 We will talk about checking "liveness" and "readiness" in later labs.

+## Topology View
+If you look at the *Overview* tab in the project page in the web console, you will notice a little icon that looks like a "<", or kind of like the Steam logo.
+To its left is what looks like a grid button.
+If you click the "<" button, this will switch the overview to what is called the *Topology View*.
+You will see various bubbles that represent the various resources in the project - DeploymentConfigs, Pods, BuildConfigs, and more.

+Play around with scaling the frontend application up and down and see how the topology view is affected.